learn-co-curriculum/dsc-lp-STATISTICS-bayes/README.md

 #### Lesson Summary:

 This lesson reviews section 23.
 Students should have already complete the accompanying readings and attempted the labs.
+The lesson begins by asking students to compute the conditional probability of an individual being a Democrat given some prior information regarding them and statistics surrounding the scenario.
+From there, a data set is introduced which mirrors and extends this initial word problem.
+Students are asked how they could apply a Naive Bayes Classifier to this datset, extending the intuition behind the original word problem which started the lesson.
+From there, students are asked to compare and contrast Bayesian Classifiers such as the Gaussian Naive Bayes Classifier and the Bernoulli Naive Bayes Classifier.
+(These implementations differ based on the nature of the underlying variables they model.
+Specifically, there is a large divide between how to handle continuous versus categorical variables.)
+Finally, students are asked to debug a Naive Bayes Classifier Implementation.
+The source of this error revolves around the problem of a test case which does not have an associated example from the training set.
+This also raises the interesting question of how to handle said cases; assigning this case zero probability will force the classifier to ignore all other data regarding this sample, so arbitrarily choosing a small but positive nonzero probability is a typical solution.

 #### Topic:

-Statistics:
+Statistics: Bayes Theorem and Naive Bayes Classifiers

 #### Prerequisite knowledge: